wyllianbs/xfreerdp-gui/README.md

   - Name of shared directory at the remote desktop.
   - Path of shared directory at the local host.
   - Select:
-    - Resolution of your screen.
+    - Resolution of your screen or fill this field (last item in the list).
-    - BPP (Bits per Pixel).
+    - BPP (Bits per Pixel) or fill this field (last item in the list).
     - Full screen (optional).
     - Show log events (optional).